Slider

 Depending on their level of independence, some of our members will receive travel training to go to the local shops, or to and from work placements if it is safe for them to do so.
 A careful assessment is made by the travel training team, and individuals can be signed off on certain routes.

-Our members usually bring a packed lunch, unless they are in a cooking group which means that they will prepare their own lunch in one of our kitchens.
-If a packed lunch is needed, members don’t have access to a microwave to heat up food.
-We do, however, have vending machines so that hot drinks and soup can be purchased for 50p.
+Members usually bring a packed lunch – unless they are in a cooking group which means that they will prepare their own lunch in one of our kitchens.
+If a packed lunch is needed, please note that the members don’t have access to a microwave to heat up food.
+We do, however, have vending machines so that hot drinks and soup can be purchased for 50p a cup.

 Recognising progress and achievement is a large part of what we do at Assist.
 We do so by building on the strengths people have and focus strongly on social skills, daily living skills and job skills.
 Any groups or activities that involve things like reading, writing or money skills always work on ways of applying those skills in the real world.
 Instead of giving out certificates, we praise people for progress made, whenever it occurs.